highchair/artinruins-com/_property/atlas-vending.md

 ### Current Tenants/Owners

-As long as we have lived in Providence (27 years as of 2026), this building has been **Atlas Vending** It is interesting to read in the history below they the business was once **Atlas Music Garage** because we always thought the previous window treatment on the façade created the impression of piano keys.
+As long as we have lived in Providence (27 years as of 2026), this building has been **Atlas Vending** according to the sign outside.
+It is interesting to read in the history below they the business was once **Atlas Music Garage** because we always thought the previous window treatment on the façade created the impression of piano keys.

 Apparently, even “Atlas Music” was in the vending machine business.
 A Journal story from 1996 quotes a manager in a story about cigarette machines and a new law that required they have child-proof locks: